Native American mascot laws and regulations: Connecticut

 The Speaker of the House Joe Aresimowicz announced the consideration of legislation to ban all Native American nicknames and logos in Connecticut.
 Aresimowicz cited the October 2019 decision of the Killingly school board to change their "Redmen" mascot followed by the January 2020 reversion of that decision by newly elected Republican officials "a mockery of the process".
 A statewide ban would effect 19 high schools, including Killingly.

 Rather than passing a law directly banning mascots, there is a proposal in the Connecticut legislature, which is expected to pass, to withhold the portion of funding that comes to schools from the Mohegan and Mashantucket Pequot tribes' slot machine revenue if they continue to use the names or images referring to any state or federally recognized tribe.
 Schools would have a year to change their mascots before losing funding.

 In June 2022 most schools had complied, but four school districts have decided to keep their mascots; the Derby Red Raiders, Killingly Redmen, Windsor Warriors and Nonnewaug High School Chiefs.
 Canton High School, Killingly High School and Windsor High School were ruled ineligible to receive grant funding in November 2022.
 Canton and Windsor do not receive grants, but Killingly will forfeit $94,184.
 Other towns, including the Derby Red Raiders will keep their mascot due to agreements with Native groups.

 Florida

 The Hillsborough County School District, which includes Tampa, Florida, voted in May 2019 to examine all school mascots that use Native American names or logos.
 Five elementary and one middle school will select new mascots.
 Two high schools, George D. Chamberlain High School (Chiefs) and the East Bay High School (Indians) will keep their logos and names, but must stop doing chants and dances that invoke Native American rituals.
 However, after announcement of the decision, the response from some members of the public lead to meetings at which various opinions for and against change were expressed.

+Illinois

+A bill was introduced in the Illinois General Assembly on February 9, 2024, prohibiting the use by any school of a native name, logo, or mascot.
+The bill was passed by the Illinois House in April, 2025.